rehierl/node-tree-outliner/3-basic-design/3-4-0-last-nodes.md

 **CLARIFICATION**
-The only events that can be used to generically limit a section's default scope are: (1) the exit events of the sectioning nodes, and (2) the exit events of their parent nodes.
+The only events that can be used to generically limit a section's default scope are: (1) the exit event of its sectioning node, and (2) the exit event of its sectioning node's parent.

 <!-- ======================================================================= -->
 ## the default scope